Onboarding for OCI Tenancies

 • Lastly, click Add Tag.
 The added tag appears below.

-• This opens the Custom Tags dialog box where you can select the required tags and click Add Selected Tags.
+When you click View Master Account/Tenant Tags, the Custom Tags dialog box opens where you can select the required tags and click Insert Selected Tags.
 The selected tags will now show up for the account to be onboarded.

 The Onboarding Status dialog box appears that shows the progress of account onboarding.
 You can click Go to the Dashboard to return to the Account Governance Dashboard.